 The FFB's monthly activity report helps inform the public and other stakeholders about the FFB's lending activity.
 These reports provide information about the FFB's total outstanding obligations and program-specific lending activity.
-The FFB met this goal in fiscal year 2022.
+The FFB met this goal for fiscal year 2023.